Jayboy628/DataDrivenHealthcare/README.md

 - **Overview**: The data model approach we will use is based on Ralph Kimball's methodology, which emphasizes the design of data warehouses built around the concept of dimensional modeling.
 This approach is highly focused on making databases understandable and accessible to business users and is particularly well-suited for data analytics and business intelligence purposes.

-- **Star Schema**:n this structure, data is organized into fact tables and dimension tables.
+- **Star Schema**:In this structure data is organized into fact tables and dimension tables.
 Fact tables contain the quantitative metrics of the business process, while dimension tables contain descriptive attributes related to the measurements in the fact tables.

 #### Below is a simplified example of a healthcare star schema model